Thamir-73/ideagnUpdated/source/_posts/lifelessons2.md

 * Emphasis on already known things, is sometimes more important than new information, per se.

     Never underestimate or devalue the importance of people “repeating” things that “everybody” knows,knowing & emphasising are two different things.
 <hr>

-* The biggest mystery about expression is that when you’re explaining something to someone else, you’re also explaining it to yourself, as much as you’re explaining it to the other person.
+* The biggest mystery about expression is that when you’re explaining something to someone else,

+    you’re also explaining it to yourself, as much as you’re explaining it to the other person.
 <hr>

-* Before you ask a question, reflect if you’re actually asking it to genuinely hear an answer, or for other petty ego-related human reasons, I promise you, it happens more often than you think.
+* Before you ask a question, reflect if you’re actually asking it to genuinely hear an answer, or for other petty ego-related human reasons,

+    I promise you, it happens more often than you think.
 <hr>

 * The only mistake that’s not worth making is quitting.
 <hr>

 * Arrogance is a sneaky vice that could coexist contextually with many good attributes.
-Never stop consciously hunting for it in your own heart.Someone can be intelligent, knowledgable, kind, & generous, but still has pride, arrogance & ego ingrained in their psyche.
+Never stop consciously hunting for it in your own heart.

+    Someone can be intelligent, knowledgable, kind, & generous, but still has pride, arrogance & ego ingrained in their psyche.
 <hr>

 * Don’t fall for the subconscious trap of thinking the amount of work & effort you put in a project should give you the entitlement for people’s attention.

     That way, you’ll lose the other valuable things/lessons you can extract other than attention,& you’ll also most likely quit prematurely on almost everything.
 <hr>

 * Everytime you’re frustrated from a mistake you made in the present, think about how much of a miracle it’s that you can infinitely improve into the future.